 How to Get Rid of Bad Odors Indoors

 The method for removing a bad odor in your home will depend on its origin.
-After you’ve identified and eliminated the source, you can begin to remediate the odor with proper cleaning, ventilation and air purification.
+After you’ve identified and tried to eliminate the source, you can begin to remediate the odor with proper cleaning, ventilation and air purification.

 Cleaning Tips